 Without diving too deep into the concepts, we would rather refer to institutions such as the #IRM or #ISO 31000 for official standard definitions and practices, we would like to build on the idea that risk management is all about identifying and evaluating risks (and opportunities), in a systematic way.

 If you are facing changes ahead, are in the middle of a transition, or are in general operating in a dynamic environment, putting effort into preparation can be key to stay on top of the waves of change.
 All these scenarios, and this is not an exclusive list, have one thing in common: (increased perceived) uncertainty*.

-Our point for now is that there is an established process, from clarification of the context, to identification, analysis and evaluation, to treatment and monitoring, that helps preparing and dealing with uncertainty.
-The systematic approach is particularly interesting when you are operating in complex, or less routinised, environments and are required to accumulate insights on a bigger scale, enabling a comprehensive cross functional identification and assessment of potential risks (and opportunities), also referred to as Enterprise Risk Management or #ERM.
+In this blog we would like to emphasise that there is an established process, from clarification of the context, to identification, analysis and evaluation, to treatment and monitoring, that helps preparing and dealing with uncertainty.
+The systematic approach is particularly interesting when you are operating in complex and less routinised environments and are required to accumulate insights from a broader perspective.
+In classic Risk Management, the cross functional identification and assessment of potential risks (and opportunities) is also referred to as Enterprise Risk Management or #ERM.

 As below, so above: mindset matters

 A couple of years in the field, we started to wonder why the process was (or still is) limiting itself by focussing mainly on the negative: 'What could go wrong?'
-If we already make the effort to investigate, why would we not build on the momentum to inquire about opportunities, too, by simply asking 'What could go right?', too.
+If we already make the effort of putting time and resources into investigation, why would we not build on the momentum to inquire about opportunities, too?

 When we focus on problems, we will get more problems.
 When we focus on possibilities, we will get more possibilities.